NoorUddinSakib/NoorUddinSakib/README.md

 - 📫 How to reach me:
 - Write me an Email : **n.sakib193@gmail.com**.
 - Text me in Linkedin : **https://www.linkedin.com/in/noor-uddin-sakib-56287915b/**
+- Here's the exciting projects I have worked in [My Project Portfolio](./VLSI/)